 Here’s a fun one: a roly-poly armored dinosaur.
-As far as I know, no one has ever published a picture of this creature in this rolled-up pose—until now.
+As far as I know, no one has ever published a picture of this creature in its rolled-up pose—until now.
 If you don’t believe me, google “ankylosaur images” and see if you can find one like it.
 If you do, I’d be glad to hear about it.

-I was researching ankylosaurs for a science fiction story (more about that below) and the deeper I dug into the scientific literature, the more I realized the world’s paleontological experts had missed this concept entirely.
+I was researching ankylosaurs for my latest science fiction short story (more about that below) and the deeper I dug into the scientific literature, the more I realized the world’s paleontological experts had missed this concept entirely.
 In over a century of portraying ankylosaurs, no one has ever published an image of the animals rolled up like this.
 Yet I am convinced this trick came naturally to them, curling up for defense against Tyrannosaurus rex and other king-sized threats.

 Modern day armored creatures do it.
 Armadillos, hedgehogs, pangolins, and even lowly pill bugs do it when threatened by predators.
 So why not the ultimate in armored creatures, the ankylosaurs?